revoltez/RustNet/Readme.md

 ## Node

-- abstracts all the complexity of Rustnet in few customizable Builder statements
+- abstracts all the complexity of rust_net in few customizable Builder statements
-- add your own components with one line and without worrying about the implementation details of communicating with other components
+- add your own components without worrying about the implementation details of communicating with other components
 - Node acts as a mediator between components in that it receives external calls and forward them to the appropriate Components
 - can register user defined callbacks upon receival of external Messages

-PS: Order of Components mut be respected in order for Node to work correctly, For example every Reliable Delivery Component Requires a Faillure detector, which means messing up the order will panic before node starts executing.
+PS: Order addition of Components mut be respected in order for Node to work correctly, For example every Reliable Delivery Component Requires a Faillure detector, which means messing up the order will panic before node starts executing.

 ## Faillure Detector